 We have several programmes running in Scotland.
-And we are planning a number of campaigns.
+And we are campaigning on raw-milk cheese and supporting local artisan food producers.
 We also arrange specific events to highlight Slow Food principles and actions.

 The Ark of Taste is a key international project of the Slow Food Foundation for Biodiversity.
 It aims to catalogue and promote quality products from around the world that are rooted in culture, history and tradition and that are in danger of disappearing.
 It seeks to re-discover an extraordinary heritage of fruits, vegetables, animal breeds, cheeses, breeds, sweets, cured meats, and much more.
 Here in Scotland, we are blessed with so many incredible products and our Ark list features everything from Reestit mutton and Native Shetland Lamb to beremeal, peasemeal and the Musselburgh Leek.
 There is a pressing need to research, record and promote the many other special heritage products that are in danger of disappearing.

 The project strives to draw attention to the products and the history behind them, inspiring people to take action to protect them.
 This might be simply buying and eating them, spreading the word, or supporting the producers behind them.
 In the case of endangered wild species, this might mean eating less or none of them in order to preserve their existence for future generations.

 For more information and a list of current items on the Scottish Ark of Taste, click here.